cronvel/tea-time/documentation.md

   -R , --reporter <name>  Set/add the reporter (can be used multiple times) --clientReporter <name>  Set/add the client reporter (see --browser, can be used multiple times)
-       --html <file>      Build one HTML file for all input test files, to run the test in browsers --browserify       In conjunction with --html, call Browserify to build a browser version for each input files
+       --html <file>      Build one HTML file for all input test files, to run the test in browsers --tmp-html         Like --html but create a temporary file in the OS temp folder --browserify       In conjunction with --html, call Browserify to build a browser version for each input files
-       --ws               Start a websocket server, endpoint to the browser websocket client reporter -B , --browser <exe>    Open the html with the <exe> browser, need --html <file>, force --ws and the websocket client reporter
+       --ws               Start a websocket server, endpoint to the browser websocket client reporter -B , --browser <exe>    Open the html with the <exe> browser, need --html <file>, force --ws and the websocket client reporter --bb <exe>         Shorthand for --tmp-html --ws --browserify --browser <exe>
 ```